Beshence/fastapi-users/docs/usage/current-user.md

 @app.get("/protected-route")
 def protected_route(user: User = Depends(current_active_user)):
-    return f"Hello, {user.email}.
+    return f"Hello, {user.username}.
 You are authenticated with a cookie or a JWT."

 @app.get("/protected-route-only-jwt")
 def protected_route(user: User = Depends(current_active_user)):
-    return f"Hello, {user.email}.
+    return f"Hello, {user.username}.
 You are authenticated with a JWT."
 ```

 ## In a path operation